This article was funded by LebTown donors as part of our Civic Impact Reporting Project.

 Local chicken manufacturer Bell & Evans would replace the buildings at Fireman’s Park in Fredericksburg under a proposal presented to Bethel Township supervisors during their October monthly meeting.
 (File photo by Lexi Gonzalez)

-Township manager Melissa Johnson noted that Bell & Evans are always prompt with providing requested funds for their projects.
+Township manager Melissa Johnson noted that Bell & Evans is always prompt with providing requested funds for its projects.

 In other township business, the supervisors unanimously voted to: